 - Saving memory and improve performance by running the extension in just a few apps, rather than across everything in the browser.

 How to lock HubSpot to one Gmail account.

 In this example, we're going create a sidebar group for Client 1, and place all their apps in the group along the top toolbar - see the screenshot above.
 The group, and all the apps in it, will have the same 'Client 1' cookie container.
 We're then going to add the HubSpot chrome extension and lock it down to that one cookie container.
 So let's get started!

 1. Create a sidebar group for Client 1.

 - Click on the + icon in the sidebar to bring up the App Directory, and click on the Gmail icon to create a new group for Client 1.

-- On the next screen, make sure you choose 'create new cookie profile' for the group - see screenshot above - giving it the name 'Client 1'.
+- On the next screen, make sure you choose 'create new cookie container' for the group - see screenshot above - giving it the name 'Client 1'.
 When adding Gmail, you can also select other Google apps to add like Calendar and Drive.
 The Gmail icon will then appear in your sidebar, with Calendar, Drive and other Google apps in the top toolbar.

 - Next, click on the + in the top toolbar to add more apps from the Directory e.g. Facebook and Instagram.
-The correct group and cookie profile will already be selected for you.
+The correct group and cookie container will already be selected for you.
 If you can't find an app in the Directory, you can it using the 'Add any Website' option.

 Note: Feedback from our users suggests that creating a sidebar group for each client is the easiest way to keep things tidy.
-However, as long as the client's apps all in the same cookie profile, you can place them wherever you want in the workspace e.g. across multiple groups, or anywhere in top toolbar - it's the cookie profile that keeps them contained correctly, not the group.
+However, as long as the client's apps all in the same cookie container, you can place them wherever you want in the workspace e.g. across multiple groups, or anywhere in top toolbar - it's the cookie container that keeps them contained correctly, not the group.